Winner of the 2019 Poetry Society of America Chapbook Fellowship

-To purchase your copy of Other Small Histories for $8, please visit the Poetry Society of America.
+To support my work and the fine efforts of the Poetry Society of America, you can purchase your copy of Other Small Histories for $8 at the Poetry Society of America.

 Notes and Addenda